malakslim/EECE798K-Project/README.md

 Within each folder, there are 12 CSV files, each corresponding to a distinct trajectory.

-The CSV files contain a set of columns, each representing a variable, whose value is recorded at all time steps, provided across the rows.
+Each CSV file contain a set of columns, each representing a variable, whose value is recorded at all time steps, provided across the rows.
 The columns that we used include the five joints positions, velocities, and torques.
 Note that there are additional columns that we did not use.

 In the folder "Data_with_estimated_trqs_CSV_form", five more columns are presented in each CSV file.
-These columns correspond to the estimated torques of the five joints using Kinematics Dynamics Library (KDL) based on the KUKA youBot URDF file.
+These columns correspond to the estimated torques of the five joints using Kinematics Dynamics Library (KDL) based on the KUKA youBot URDF file, which were used with the Hybrid model.

 ## Training and Testing the models